Taming-the-BEAST/StarBeast3-Tutorial/README.md

 Finally, load the trees from section 1 and section 3 in FBD and compare.

-> Question: Can you identify any diferences in clade support?
+> Question: Can you identify any differences in clade support?

 You should find that the tree topology is largely similar.
-However, the species _Cuon alpinus_ and _Lycaon pictus_ are now completely supported in by the FBD analysis, while it is not the case when we use only molecular data in section 1.
+However, the species _Cuon alpinus_ and _Lycaon pictus_ are now completely supported by the FBD analysis, while it is not the case when we use only molecular data in section 1.
 This discrepancy has been previously reported ({% cite zrzavy2004phylogeny --file StarBEAST3-Tutorial/master-refs.bib %}).

-> Question: Can you identify any diferences in clade height?
+> Question: Can you identify any differences in clade height?

 We can only compare the clades comprised of extant taxa.
 However, we do see differences in the MRCA of the extant taxa and, for example, the divergence time between _Canis lupus_ and _Canis latrans_.

 # Good To Know

-- To facilitate easy use of uglytrees, the species and individual names should have a similar pattern so that uglytrees can guess the matching automatically, e.g., individual names should contain the species name as a substring, or before the first \_ etc.
+- To facilitate easy use of uglytrees, the species and individual names should follow a similar pattern so that uglytrees can guess the matching automatically, e.g., individual names should contain the species name as a substring, or before the first \_ etc.
 - StarBeast3 does allow you to sample tip dates.
 You can find more information on how to set it up through BEAUti here: <https://github.com/rbouckaert/starbeast3/tree/master/workshop>.
-- You may also use relaxed clock for morhological data, instead of a strict one.
-However, at the moment this requires to edit the XML by hand.
+- You may also use relaxed clock for morphological data, instead of a strict one.
+However, at the moment this requires to edit the XML file by hand.
 Make sure you are using appropriate _species_ tree clock from the StarBeast3 package.
 Also, be careful to not include any operators that would break the dependence between species and gene trees.
 - If you are comparing StarBEAST2 and 3 for your analyses you may notice that StarBeast3 is slower per-iteration, but in many cases reaches convergence faster when measured in wall-clock time.

 # Useful Links